phpspec/prophecy/README.md

 The previous example is awesome (at least I hope it is for you), but that's not optimal enough.
 We hardcoded `'everzet'` in our expectation.
 Isn't there a better way?
-In fact there is, but it envolves understanding what this `'everzet'` actually is.
+In fact there is, but it involves understanding what this `'everzet'` actually is.

 You see, even if method arguments used during method prophecy creation looks like simple method arguments, in reality they are not.
 They are argument tokens wildcard.
-As a matter of fact, `->setName('everzet')` looks like simple call just because Prophecy automatically transforms it under the hood into:
+As a matter of fact, `->setName('everzet')` looks like a simple call just because Prophecy automatically transforms it under the hood into:

 ```php